Growli

 Scindapsus pictus

 Silver pothos is not a true pothos but a Scindapsus from southeast Asia, with matte green leaves splashed with silver.
 Slow-growing and slightly fussier than Epipremnum, but tolerant of average rooms.
-Mildly toxic to pets through calcium oxalates.
+Toxic to cats and dogs through insoluble calcium oxalates.

 Swiss cheese vine